PedrinhowVieira/golang-backend-challenge/README.md

 ```

 #### Multiply
-Return the product of the integers in the matrix.
+Returns the product of the integers in the matrix.
 The request is accessed with:
 ```
 curl -F 'file=@/path/matrix.csv' "localhost:8080/multiply"